TomatoChat/visit-nexus-tracker/README.md

 - Session management and automatic token refresh
 - Protected routes and user-specific data access
 - **Role-Based Access Control (RBAC)** with four distinct roles:
-  - **Admin**: Full access to all features and data management, can view all selling points in "To Visit"
+  - **Admin**: Full access to all features and data management, can view their assigned selling points in "To Visit"
   - **Internal Agent**: Can create visits and view their own visits, limited access to data management
   - **External Agent**: Can create visits and view their own visits, no access to data management
   - **Guest**: Read-only access to view data